 Copy Music from PC to Cloud Drive

 There are a few steps involved in this workaround, to begin with, we assume that you already have MP3 songs on your PC and ready to transfer.

-Since we are not using any wired connection here, we are going to use the help of cloud service to transfer MP3 Song from iPhone from PC.
-We recommend using Dropbox, an app that provides 2GB free Cloud Space.
+Since we are not using any wired connection here, we are going to use the help of a cloud service to transfer MP3 Song from iPhone from PC.
+You can use Google Drive, One Box or DropBox service to transfer the music.
+We demonstrated this solution with Dropbox, an app that provides 2GB free Cloud Space.
 This free 2GB is more than enough for a couple of hundreds of songs.